wearethoughtfox/adyen-web-sdk-sample-code/README.md

 You can install this example in two ways:

-Use this shortcut to deploy to Heroku:
+Use this shortcut to deploy to Heroku:<br/>
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Adyen/adyen-web-sdk-sample-code)

 Alternatively, clone this repository and deploy it to your own PHP server